 As we implement the strategies above, we will also begin monitoring our progress toward success.
 MCA will integrate these key metrics into our existing progress monitoring framework and share the results annually.
 A more in-depth interim evaluation will be completed mid-way through the implementation period in 2027, and a final report will be generated in 2030, with additional surveys and focus groups conducted at these points.
-You can find more detailed metrics associated with these measurable objectives in Section 2.3 Strategies & Objectives, and they are also outlined briefly below:
+More detailed metrics associated with these measurable objectives can be found in Section 2.3 Strategies & Objectives.
+They are also outlined briefly below: